-Is it possible to get a bad credit loan in Florida?
-Yes, it definitely is possible.
+Is it definitely possible to get a bad credit loan in Florida.
 Florida interest rates have been capped at 18% annually for loans under $500,000 and at 25% annually for loans above $500,000.

 Consumers can waive the interest rate limit cap allowing lenders to charge whatever borrowers will agree to pay.
 With this agreement in place with the state, Florida residents have many choices for bad credit loans.
 We have provided you a list of lenders and a few recommendations based on our experience with bad credit loan providers.